 These were not the battles I chose though.
-That stuff usually made me laugh.
-Along with the glassless picture frames hanging on our walls, in spite of the “no playing ball in the house” rule; and the broken louver windows, in spite of the “no skateboarding in the house” rule.
+That stuff usually made me laugh – along with the glassless picture frames hanging on our walls, in spite of the “no playing ball in the house” rule, and all the broken louver windows, in spite of the “no skateboarding in the house” rule.

 Children naturally place greater value and priority on enjoying life than on winning approval or accomplishing goals.
-Their biggest concern is not our career, our wealth or our reputation.
-What matters to them is whether we’re sharing a fun life with them.
+Their biggest concern is not whether our career and wealth and reputation are thriving.
+What matters to our kids is whether we’re sharing a fun life with them.

 We all have a lot to gain from having fun, and we all need regular playtime.

-I was fortunate to have a mom whose nature was to be happy and to laugh a lot.
-And she wasn’t afraid to be different and to do unusual things.
-She took up piano at age fifty, attending recitals alongside seven-year-olds.
+I was fortunate to have a mom whose nature was to be joyful and to laugh easily.
+She wasn’t afraid to be different or to do the unexpected.
+She began piano lessons at age fifty, attending recitals alongside seven-year-olds.
 At seventy, she began ballroom dance lessons.
-At ninety, she learned to email.
+And at ninety, she learned to email.
 She never assumed that she was too old.
-And she had an innate knowing that she had worth, that it didn’t matter what others thought, and that she would be able to figure things out.
+And she had an innate knowing that she had worth, that it didn’t matter what others thought of her, and that she would be able to figure things out.

-When we let go of negativity, it’s as though we shift to a higher vantage point, where we can see a more beautiful world and we get to live a richer life.
+When we let go of negativity, it’s as though we shift to a higher vantage point.
+And from there, we’re able to see a more beautiful world and live a richer life.

-Whatever our ideals and beliefs, and whatever we decide to teach our children and pass on to them as our values, it’s less important than who we are in front of them, because that’s what they’ll take into adulthood.
+Whatever our ideals and beliefs, and whatever we decide to teach our children and pass on to them as our values, it’s less important than who we are in front of them, because that’s what they’ll take into themselves, and into adulthood.